camueller/SmartApplianceEnabler/doc/Modbus_EN.md

 Next enter the `Slave ID` - it is specific to the Modbus device and will remain the same for all requests to that device.

 Read register:
-- `First Register` is the register address as a decimal value (if necessary [convert](https://www.rapidtables.com/convert/number/hex-to-decimal.html), if the hexadecimal values ​​are in the device description are specified)
+- `First Register` is the register address as a decimal value (if necessary [convert](https://www.rapidtables.com/convert/number/hex-to-decimal.html), if the hexadecimal values are in the device description are specified)
 - `No. of Regs` is the number of registers or data words and usually 1, max.
 4
 - Do not select `2 byte ID`
 - Select `Function code`